AOR AR-DV1 "Digital

 However just using a VARIABLE attenuator also cleared up this issue up

-but also reducing all incoming signals as well.
+but also reducing all incoming signals slightly as well.

 Testing was not done with a manual HF